Mathematics

 How Mathematics is taught at Hillbourne Primary School

-We teach mathematics through the new national curriculum, which is broken down into the following strands:
+We teach mathematics through the National Curriculum, which is broken down into the following strands:

 • Number – number and place value